Legal and Regulatory Information

 Our Complaints Procedure

-2. If you have a complaint, please contact us with the details.
+1. If you have a complaint, in the first instance discuss this with the person who is representing you.
+If this does not resolve matters, or you don’t feel comfortable doing so, please contact us with the details.
 Please mark your letter or e-mail with the word ‘Complaint’.

 What Will Happen Next?

-4. We will then investigate your complaint.
-This will normally involve passing your complaint to a Partner, Kate Scammell, who will review your file and speak to the member of staff who acted for you.
-If the complaint is about Kate Scammell, the complaint will be passed to Mark Eyles.
+1. We will then investigate your complaint.
+This will normally involve passing your complaint to a Partner, Mark Eyles, who will review your file and speak to the member of staff who acted for you.
+If the complaint is about Mark Eyles, the complaint will be passed to Kate Scammell, Partner (CILEX).
 In some cases, we will refer your case to our external complaints handling firm, CRCS Legal, whose contact details are as follows:

 E-mail: This email address is being protected from spambots.
 You need JavaScript enabled to view it.